sap-tutorials/Tutorials/tutorials/abap-environment-custom-entity-debug/abap-environment-custom-entity-debug.md

     ![Image depicting step14-preview](step14-preview.png)

-5. Log in using your ABAP Environment user and password; the Fiori Elements Preview appears.
+5. Log in using your ABAP Environment user and password.

+    The SAP Fiori elements preview then appears.

 6. Display the data by choosing **Go**.

     ![Image depicting step14b-preview-with-data](step14b-preview-with-data.png)

-You can also debug your application, displayed in Fiori Elements Preview, in the browser.
+You can also debug your application, displayed in the SAP Fiori elements preview, in the browser.
 This is  beyond the scope of this tutorial, but for more information, see:

 - [SAPUI5: UI Development Toolkit for HTML5: `Walkthrough` : Debugging](https://help.sap.com/doc/saphelp_uiaddon20/2.05/en-US/c9/b0f8cca852443f9b8d3bf8ba5626ab/frameset.htm)
 - [Browser Debugging for ABAP Developers](https://help.sap.com/doc/saphelp_uiaddon20/2.05/en-US/c9/b0f8cca852443f9b8d3bf8ba5626ab/frameset.htm)